Further information coming soon:

 Dr Janakan Krishnarajah is the Chief Medical Officer at iX Biopharma Ltd. He is a Consultant Physician with specialist interests in Clinical Pharmacology and Internal Medicine and a Fellow of the Royal Australasian College of Physicians.
 Dr Krishnarajah was previously the CEO and Medical Director of Linear Clinical Research, a leading Australian early phase clinical trials facility.
 He has extensive experience in phase I-IV clinical trials and has acted as Principal Investigator in over 100 Phase I/II clinical trials.

 Ketamine is being used extensively in pain management, however, its optimal use remains to be determined.
 The clinical scenarios in which ketamine can be given are constrained by the only licensed formulations being an injection.
 Sublingual administration if ketamine by lozenges or rapidly dissolving sublingual wafers (Wafermine™) can provide rapid onset and effective pain reduction.

 Despite proven clinical utility, buprenorphine has not been used widely for the treatment of acute and chronic pain.
 Mounting evidence from clinical studies strongly support superior safety and efficacy profile of buprenorphine versus other marketed opioids.
 Bnox™ is a novel sublingual buprenorphine wafer currently in clinical development.

-In this talk, Dr Janakan Krishnarajah will discuss clinical use cases for sublingual ketamine and sublingual buprenorphine.
-He will also provide an update on the clinical development and latest clinical trial data for Wafermine™ and Bnox™ sublingual wafers.
+Dr Janakan Krishnarajah will discuss clinical use cases for sublingual buprenorphine and will also provide an update on the clinical development for Wafermine™ and latest clinical trial data for Wafermine™ and Bnox™ sublingual wafers.